nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 _Level_ bools == (keep true whenever) player is doing something\
 _Edge_ bools == (true for one tick if) player did something

-The following is a list of all the bools:
+The following is a list of all the tags:
 | Name | Type | Meaning |
 | --- | :------ | :------ |
 | walk_bool      | level | is     walking